graft-community/docs/Guide_To_setting_up_graft-wallet-cli.md

 ````
 stake_transfer <SUPERNODE_WALLET_PULIC_ADDRESS> <STAKE_AMOUNT> <LOCK_BLOCKS_COUNT> <SUPERNODE_PUBLIC_ID_KEY> <SUPERNODE_SIGNATURE>
 ````

-Gettng your see from the cli wallet, once logged into  the wallet and it is synced etc. You just need to type "seed" and press enter, then put you password that you used on creation or restore and follow the prompts, please store this safely as it provides anybody who obtains it the ability to access your funds and send it wherever they like.
+- Getting your seed from the cli wallet

+Once logged into  the wallet and it is synced etc. You just need to type "seed" and press enter, then put you password that you used on creation or restore and follow the prompts, please store this safely as it provides anybody who obtains it the ability to access your funds and send it wherever they like.

 Deleting your wallet once you are done staking.
 Navigate to the folder directory which you launched the wallet to create it or restore it from your seed.